dewcode91/Sample-reports/README.md

 # The purpose of creating this repository
-* Share CTF solution
+* Sharing CTF solution
-* Share exploits
+* Sharing exploits
-* Give back to infosec community
-* Share small programs
+* Sharing codes and programs
-* Share Study materials
+* Sharing  study materials